chrisurf/docker-mysql/readme.md

 Here are a couple of basic mysql commands to get you going.

-Show all database
+Show all databases

 ```bash
 > SHOW DATABASES;
 ```

-Connect to database
+Connect to a database

 ```bash
 > USE database_name;
 ```

-Create database table
+Create a database table

 ```bash
 > CREATE TABLE Persons (